scapaf64-prog/my-python-games/Tetris6/README.txt

 "Frankenstein-tetris"

-"elecricity"-animation when a line is full,    Arrow-keys to move,   SPACE to drop down,    ESC to exit
+"electricity"-animation when a line is full,    Arrow-keys to move,   SPACE to drop down,    ESC to exit